Pekinška Patka: Wider popularity, first release and controversy (1979)

-The band's performance at the Youth Festival was broadcast on national television, which was the first TV appearance of any punk band in Yugoslavia.
-Owing to the performance, the band gained the attention of Yugoslav record companies.
-Radio Novi Sad enabled them to record a demo in the radio's studios.
-At the end of May, with former Teška Industrija leader Gabor Lenđel as the producer, the band recorded a demo with seven songs.
-The demo would end up unofficially released in 2000 on a 7-inch EP titled Demo 79.
-The group started negotiating with PGP-RTB label about a debut album, but ultimately could not reach a deal.
-They continued playing and soon developed a wider following in bigger Yugoslav cities: Belgrade, Sarajevo and Zagreb.
-They eventually signed with Jugoton after its representatives saw them perform at Zagreb's Lapidarij club in July 1979.
+With the band's Youth Festival appearance being broadcast on national television, the first time any punk band appeared on Yugoslav TV, Pekinška Patka began receiving attention from Yugoslav record companies.
+Within weeks, in late May, Radio Novi Sad enabled them to do a demo, recording seven tracks in the station's studios with Gabor Lenđel of the recently-disbanded Teška Industrija as the producer.
+The demo material would end up being unofficially released decades later in 2000 as a bootleg CD titled Demo 79.
+With demo tracks in tow, the group started negotiating with PGP-RTB label about a debut album but could not reach a deal ultimately.
+Instead, the band went back to playing clubs in bigger Yugoslav cities Belgrade, Zagreb, and Sarajevo, developing a wider following.